kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

         silent_frames_indexes.append(frame_num)
 {% endhighlight %}

-What we've done here is find the indexes of silent frames in the audio.
+What we've done here is find the indexes of "silent" frames in the audio.

-In our case, each frame is the size of `0.01` so each frame's length is `0.01 * sample rate (22050)`.
+In this case the frame size is set to 0.1s, meaning that all data points in a 0.1s chunk of audio are considered a frame.
+This means that each frame contains `0.1 * sample rate (22050)` (2,250) data samples.
+This frame size worked well for this program, since the sub clips were to be longer than that length.
+You can play around with this size and see how it changes the result.

 For each frame, if the absolute maximum value of the frame is below our limit (`0.02`) we mark it as a "silent" frame and collect it in our `silent frames` list.